johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/american-walking-in-britain-part-3/index.md

 ---
-title: An American Walking in Britain Part 3
-subtitle: Planning an Itinerary
+title: Part 3 More on Planning an Itinerary
+author: John Goldin
+date: '2021-09-21'
+categories:
+  - British Walking
-slug: "am-walker-3"
+slug: am-walker-3
 aliases:
   - /2017/03/am_walker_3/
-excerpt: 'Tips on how to plan a multi-day itinerary with some advice on how to arrange for accommodations.'
+excerpt: Tips on how to plan a multi-day itinerary with some advice on how to arrange for accommodations.
-categories:
-  - British Walking
 layout: single-series
 publishDate: '2017-03-15'
-show_author_byline: false
+show_author_byline: no
-show_post_date: false
+show_post_date: no
-show_post_thumbnail: true
+show_post_thumbnail: yes
 weight: 34
 ---